mel-project/docs.melproject.org/concepts/light-clients.md

 ## Bootstrapping light clients

 Before doing any queries, a light client must know the latest block header.
-Of course, the client can't just ask the full node for this info --- the full node could lie and subvert all the security guarantees of Mel!
+Of course, the client can't just ask the full node for this info &mdash; the full node could lie and subvert all the security guarantees of Mel!

 Instead, the client follows a two-step procedure: